zuozhenggh/learning-library/developer-library/microservices-with-oracleaq/teq-enqueue-dequeue/teq-enqueue-dequeue.md

     - Enqueue for multi-Consumer TEQ with Payload as Object Type using PL/SQL.

+    - Enqueue for multi-Consumer TEQ with Payload as JSON Type using PL/SQL.

-2. Execute the following sequence of commands into cloud shell
+1. Execute the following sequence of commands into cloud shell

     ```bash
     <copy>cd $ORACLEAQ_HOME; source enqueueTEQ.sh;